chunlee-thong/flutter_boilerplate/README.md

 # Getting Started

-1. create your own project with android studio or **flutter create** command
+1. create your own project with Android studio or **flutter create** command

 2. copy these files or folder into your new project